 What makes you smile?
 Getting on a plane and starting my annual vacation.
 I work hard, but every year I make sure I take a two-week holiday to somewhere on my bucket list to fully recharge those all-important batteries.

 What’s your motto in life?
 ‘Choose your attitude’ is a saying that has resonated with me throughout my career.
 The hospitality industry is full-on and can come with some long hours, so it’s important not to be solely reliant on others for positivity.
 A good attitude will always increase your productivity and ensure you are a better team player and role model.

 What did you want to be when you were growing up?
 I always wanted to be an English Literature teacher!
 I had just finished my A-levels and enrolled to start university when I was offered an internship with Cresta Hotels and Resorts in Southern Africa.
 I decided to do it for a year before going to university and promptly fell in love with the world of hospitality.

 Where would we find you at the weekend?
 I am currently redecorating my apartment, which has taken over my free time for the last few months.
 So, much as I normally love getting out and about, at the moment I’m more likely to be found stripping wallpaper, tiling, laying floors and painting.

 What would the industry be most surprised to discover about you?
-During my hospitality training in Southern Africa, I trained and became a safari guide for six months at a luxury game reserve in Zimbabwe, complete with my own rifle and Land Rover!
+During my hospitality training in Southern Africa, I trained and became a safari guide for three months at a luxury game reserve in Zimbabwe, complete with my own rifle and Land Rover!